 Another goal of this study is to understand the relative importance of various extended features which will benefit fingerprint standardization in forensic and governmental applications.
-It is widely realized that template standardization is very important for the biometric industry.
-Adoption of standard templates is especially important for law enforcement applications since it is very common for latent examiners to encode (extract features) latent prints using their own AFIS, and then submit them to another AFIS (by a different vendor) for matching.
-Improving AFIS interoperability has been listed as one of the 13 recommendations by the NAS Committee on Identifying the Needs of the Forensic Science Community [23] to address the most important issues now facing the forensic science community.
-The ANSI/NIST fingerprint standard, which is mainly based on minutiae, has been used by the FBI and many other law enforcement agencies in the world.
-Although AFIS vendors may use additional features in searching latents encoded by their own AFIS [24], [25], only minutiae are involved in searching latents encoded by AFIS from different vendors.
+It is widely realized that template standardization is very important for biometric industry.
+Adoption of standard templates is especially important for law enforcement applications, since it is very common for latent examiners to encode (extract features) latent prints using their own AFIS and then submit them to another AFIS (by a different vendor) for matching.
+Improving AFIS interoperability has been listed as one of the thirteen recommendations by the NAS Committee on Identifying the Needs of the Forensic Science Community [21] to address the most important issues now facing forensic science community.
+The FBI Electronic Fingerprint Transmission Specification (EFTS) [22], which is mainly based on minutiae, has served as the fingerprint standard in the forensic community in the United States.
+Although AFIS vendors may use additional features in searching latents encoded by their own AFIS [23], [24], only minutiae are involved in searching latents encoded by AFIS from different vendors.
 This leads to significant degradation in matching accuracy and limits the interoperability between different AFIS systems.
-This phenomenon has been observed in the NIST Minutiae Interoperability Exchange Test (MINEX) [26] and Proprietary Fingerprint Template (PFT) Testing [27], where the standard minutiae template produces lower matching accuracy than the proprietary templates.
-This suggests that current minutiae standards should be extended to include additional features that can be used to improve AFIS interoperability.
-In the 2005 ANSI/NIST fingerprint standard update workshop [28], the Scientific Working Group on Friction Ridge Analysis, Study, and Technology (SWGFAST) [29] recommended that extended features be included in the FBI fingerprint standard.
-This recommendation was endorsed by the forensic community and initiated the establishment of an ANSI/NIST committee, named the ANSI/NIST Committee to Define an Extended Fingerprint Feature Set (CDEFFS), to define an extended fingerprint feature set [19].
-The current CDEFFS document [30] includes several extended features (e.g., ridge flow map, skeletonized image, ridge quality map, virtual reference point, crease, dot, incipient ridge, and pore).
-However, it may not be practical for latent examiners to mark all of the available features in latents, due to their heavy workload and backlog.
-It is also impractical for fingerprint vendors to develop robust algorithms for all of the extended features.
-Thus, it is prudent to first examine the performance gain resulting from various extended features in latent matching and understand the relative importance of these extended features.
-With this information, latent examiners may mark only salient features and vendors can put more effort into developing systems that use these features.
+This phenomenon has been observed in the NIST Minutiae Interoperability Exchange Test (MINEX) [25] and Proprietary Fingerprint Template (PFT) Testing [26], where the standard minutiae template produces lower matching accuracy than the proprietary templates.
+This suggests that current minutiae standard should be extended to include additional features that can be used to improve AFIS interoperability.
+In the 2005 ANSI/NIST fingerprint standard update workshop [27], the Scientific Working Group on Friction Ridge Analysis, Study and Technology (SWGFAST) [28] recommended that extended features be included in the FBI fingerprint standard.
+This recommendation was endorsed by the forensic community and it initiated the establishment of an ANIS/NIST committee, named the ANSI/NIST Committee to Define an Extended Fingerprint Feature Set (CDEFFS), to define an extended fingerprint feature set [17].
+The current CDEFFS document [29] includes several extended features (e.g., ridge flow map, skeletonized image, ridge quality map, virtual reference point, crease, dot, incipient ridge, pore).
+However, it may not be practical for latent examiners to mark all the available features in latents, due to their heavy workload and backlog.
+It is also impractical for fingerprint vendors to develop robust algorithms for all the extended features.
+Thus it is prudent to first examine the performance gain resulting from various extended features in latent matching and understand the relative importance of these extended features.
+With this information, latent examiners may mark only salient features and vendors can put more effort on these features.
 Furthermore, this will allow CDEFFS to make the definitions of salient features more precise.
 To achieve this goal, various extended features are incrementally used in our matching algorithm and the performance gains are compared.
 The order of adding extended features to the matching process is based on their cost in manual marking and their detectability in 500 ppi fingerprint images.
-For example, ridge flow map is used ahead of ridge skeleton since the former requires less effort during manual feature marking.
+For example, ridge flow map is used ahead of ridge skeleton since the former needs less effort in manual feature marking.

-1.1 Related Work
+A. Related Work

-It is a common practice to improve the capability of a minutiae matcher by using Level 1 and Level 2 features.
-These include singular points and pattern type [24], ridge flow map (or orientation field) [24], [31], [32], [33], [34], [35], ridge wavelength map (or frequency map) [31], [36], skeleton [24], [25], [31], [37], [38], and crease [39].
+It is a common practice to improve the capability of minutiae matcher by using Level 1 and Level 2 features.
+These include singular points and pattern type [23], ridge flow map (or orientation field) [23], [30]-[34], ridge wavelength map (or frequency map) [30], [35], skeleton [23], [24], [30], [36], [37], and crease [38].
 We have also utilized these Level 1 and Level 2 features for latent fingerprint matching.